rbarbaresco/asynctopus/README.md

 # asynctopus

 A docker application to turn synchronos requests into asynchronos calls.
+It's based on rabbitmq messaging system, so it's required you have a rabbitmq instance running on your machine.
+For development, I highly suggest you use a docker image for that.
+Check https://hub.docker.com/_/rabbitmq/.

 ## Main Technologies:
 * GoLang